Advertiser Disclosure

 Status Match and Status Challenge

-If you currently have valid elite status with a U.S. airline, Southwest will grant you a status match for a period of 90 days.
+If you currently have valid elite status with a U.S. airline, Southwest will grant you a status match for 90 days.
 To extend that status for another 12 months, you can complete a challenge of 3 round-trip flights within those 90 days.

 How To Submit a Request

-Send your request along with your Rapids Rewards number in an email with a copy of your current U.S. airline elite membership information to southwest.statusmatch@wnco.com.
+Email your request, your Rapids Rewards number, and a copy of your current U.S. airline elite membership information to southwest.statusmatch@wnco.com.

 For more information, check out our guide to Southwest status matches.